Hilongos: History

-1754 was the date of the oldest parish books (deaths) as of 1884.
+In 1710, the Jesuits established a residence there.
+It is not known when Hilongos became a parish, some sources say it happened approximately from before 1737 to 1754.

 In 1768, the Jesuits ceded Hilongos to the Augustinians.
 In 1774–79, the Augustinians established schools in Hilongos.
 In 1784, Palompon, a Hilongos visita, became an independent parish.

-In 1862, Manicar led a revolt at Barrio Santa Margarita.
+In 1862, Manicar led a revolt against the Spanish at barrio Santa Margarita.

 In 1873, Leovio Magia led a revolt.
-Unlike the towns of eastern Leyte, which were ceded to the Franciscans in 1843, the towns along Leyte's western coast fell one by one under the seculars.
+Unlike the towns of eastern Leyte, which were ceded to the Franciscans in 1843, the towns along Leyte's western coast gradually fell to the seculars.

-In late 1992, an unrecognized municipal government ran by the New People's Army from within Barangay San Antonio, Hilongos collapsed upon being taken over by the Philippine National Police (PNP).
+In late 1992, an unrecognized municipal government established by the New People's Army in Barangay San Antonio, Hilongos collapsed upon being taken over by the Philippine National Police (PNP).

-On December 28, 2016, two explosions rocked the small town during the town fiesta.
+On December 28, 2016, a bomb attack occurred during the town festivities.
 The explosion occurred in Barangay Central Poblacion were a boxing match was being held.
 At least 34 people residents were injured and brought to the Hilongos District Hospital and other nearby hospitals.
 Officials said an IED was used in the attack.
-No suspects were identified.
+No suspects were identified, but officials accused the BIFF and Maute Group of orchestrating the attacks.